CloudLabsAI-Azure/PowerApps-in-a-day/02_Microsoft_Dataverse.md

    ![](./images/Module2/image98.png)

-When the button is pressed, the form data will be submitted to the Microsoft Dataverse.
+    > Info: When the button is pressed, the form data will be submitted to the Microsoft Dataverse.

 10. Save your work and return to continue editing the app.